subbat9710/subbat9710/README.md

 # Welcome to My GitHub!
-#### 👋 Hi, I'm Tula, a fullstack software developer with expertise in C#, .NET, HTML, CSS, JavaScript, SQL, Vue Js, Ruby and reporting tools such as OBIEE, and MS PowerBI.
+#### 👋 Hi, I'm Tula, a fullstack software developer with expertise in C#, Java, .NET, HTML, CSS, JavaScript, SQL, Vue Js, Ruby, and reporting tools such as OBIEE, and MS PowerBI.

 #### This GitHub repository is a collection of some of the projects I have worked on throughout my career as a developer.
 You will find a range of projects that demonstrate my coding skills, problem-solving abilities, and creativity.
 ### Skills